yob/pgredis/README.md

   the database, are ignored by read commands, and are only removed when a write command notices them.

+## Building and Running

+We use a docker based environment to build against a consistent golang environment.

+    $ ./auto/build

+The compiled binary will be stored in bin/.
+To start the server:

+    $ ./bin/pgredis server --database "postgres://user:password@host/dbname?sslmode=disable"

+The specific database URL will vary depending on your environment.
+Once a connection to the database is successfully opened, pgredis will automatically create a the tables it needs.

 ## Development

 There's not much here yet.
 To play along, install docker and start the server